Table of contents

 The question is, how did they do that?
 Apart from the amazing products, they do an amazing job when it comes to customer service.
 They are also exceptional at listening to people’s feedback and improving their products based on what they learn from it.

 On top of that, Buffer is also well-known for its transparency, whether it’s their company culture or their salaries, which I believe appeals to many people.
+Go check out their blog to understand what I’m talking about.

 I’ve been a community manager for over three years now and there’s still so much more for me to learn.
 However, the key takeaway is that you should never build an online community of your own if you haven’t been a member of some existing ones before!
 Once you figure out you get the feel of what an online community should be like, you might think of starting your own.